etwk/blog/content/lists/books.md

 - [ ] Entitled: How Male Privilege Hurts Women #philosophy
 - [ ] Sister in Law: Fighting for Justice in a System Designed by Men (Harriet Wistrich) #law #justice #real-stories
 - [ ] Looking for Lorraine: The Radiant and Radical Life of Lorraine Hansberry (Imani Perry) #biography #lesbian
+- [ ] Patriarchy Inc.: What We Get Wrong About Gender Equality?and Why Men Still Win at Work (Cordelia Fine)

 ## Fiction
 - [ ] All Quiet on the Western Front